-VI duals and organizations associated with an institution.
-A campus police department or a campus security department of an institution.
-Any individual or individuals who have responsibility for campus security but who do not constitute a campus police department or a campus security.
-Any individual or organization to which students and employees should report criminal offenses.
-An official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline and campus judicial proceedings.
-An official is defined as any person who has the authority and the duty to take action or respond to particular issues on behalf
+- A campus police department or a campus security department of an institution. - Any individual or individuals who have responsibility for campus security but who do not constitute a campus police department or a campus security. (e.g., an individual who is responsible for monitoring the entrance into university property) - Any individual or organization to which students and employees should report criminal offenses. - An official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline and campus judicial proceedings.
+An official is defined as any person who has the authority and the duty to take action or respond to particular issues on behalf of the institution.